No ID? Start Here — How to Get Government IDs from Scratch (2026)

 Hakbang 7: Handa Ka Na para sa Passport at Driver's License (Linggo 6–8)

-Congratulations — at this point, you have a full government ID portfolio.
-You now have more than enough supporting documents to apply for the two most powerful IDs in the Philippines:
+Congratulations — you now have a full government ID portfolio and more than enough documents to apply for the two most powerful IDs in the Philippines.

-Congratulations — sa puntong ito, mayroon ka nang kumpletong government ID portfolio.
-Mayroon ka nang higit sa sapat na supporting documents para mag-apply ng dalawang pinakamakapangyarihang ID sa Pilipinas:
+Congratulations — mayroon ka nang kumpletong government ID portfolio at higit sa sapat na dokumento para mag-apply ng dalawang pinakamakapangyarihang ID sa Pilipinas.

 Total Cost Breakdown